martin-ejdestig/sork/README.md

 - include\_guard: Verifies that include guards in header files are properly named.
 Currently requires include guards to be named according to the following format: &lt;PREFIX&gt;&lt;Upper case path of header with space, / and - replaced with underscore&gt;&lt;SUFFIX&gt;.
+- license\_header: Checks that all source files have a correct license header.

 #### Configuration